 However, make sure you have a set number of OKRs achievable within a specific timeframe.
 The number of objectives and key results can change from team to team.

 Setting goals is not a one-size-fits-all procedure.
-When setting out to embed an OKR program, here are steps you need to take before, during, and after.
+When setting out to embed an OKR program, here are the steps you need to take before, during, and after.

 OKRs are effective for goal setting.
 While simple and easy to use after your business develops a rhythm for them, it’s easy to make mistakes when introducing OKRs.